Looking for an in-depth comparison between lab created diamonds and cubic zirconia diamonds?

 Read Also: Are lab grown diamonds good or bad?

 It also just doesn't hold up well to lab diamonds.
 Cubic zirconia cost isn't changed by the same factors that lab diamonds are.
 CZ doesn't have classes or tiers, nor do they follow a set of quality guidelines like lab diamonds do.
 The price of a lab diamond can increase drastically when you venture into higher grades such as VVS1 clarity, E color grades, and ideal cut diamonds.
+A vvs diamond price for example, will always be higher than your average clarity diamond.

 You can purchase a low quality diamonds for thousands of dollars.
 With cubic zirconia, the quality depends on the manufacturer.
 With lab diamonds, much of it is up to chance, and the better ones are even higher priced.